apache/apisix/docs/en/latest/plugins/aws-lambda.md

 }'
 ```

 Now any request with path `aws/default/test-apisix` will invoke the aws api gateway endpoint.
-Here the extra path (where the magic character `*` has been used) upto the query params have been forwarded.
+Here the extra path (where the magic character `*` has been used) up to the query params have been forwarded.

 ```shell
 curl -i -XGET http://127.0.0.1:9080/aws/default/test-apisix\?name\=APISIX